-It’s almost the holiday season!
-Are you ready for it?
-Or are you feeling a little bit anxious about your holiday budget and how much you are about to spend this Christmas?
+The holidays are here!
+Are you ready?
+Or are you feeling a little anxious about your holiday budget and how much you will spend this Christmas?

 Stick to the Four Gift Rule

-As homeschool parents we often find ourselves spending a significant portion of our homeschool budget on things like museum passes, zoo passes, gymnastics, hockey, other sports and community learning opportunities.
+As homeschool parents, we often find ourselves spending a significant portion of our homeschool budget on things like museum passes, zoo passes, gymnastics, baseball, or other sports and community learning opportunities.
 As much as I try to find opportunities to homeschool for free, these experiences and memberships always add up.

-One thing we like to do is to package some of these opportunities as part of our holiday gifting process.
+One thing you might consider is packaging some of these opportunities as part of your holiday gifting process.

-Many parents struggle giving experiences on Christmas because they aren’t sure how to package them and they don’t want their kids to miss out on the joy of unwrapping gifts on Christmas morning.
+Many parents struggle with giving experiences on Christmas because they aren’t sure how to package them, and they don’t want their kids to miss out on the joy of unwrapping gifts on Christmas morning.
 But this doesn’t have to be a problem!
-Get creative with how we package things like vouchers by including colorful brochures to where the membership is, creating our own certificates, or pairing them with small trinkets (like a package of animals from the dollar store with a Zoo membership).
-Whatever we put together gets wrapped up in a box with some confetti or tissue paper to be unwrapped Christmas morning.
+Get creative with how you package things like vouchers by including colorful brochures to the places the memberships cover, create your own certificates, or pair these vouchers or certificates with small trinkets from the dollar store.
+Put it together and wrap it in a box with some confetti or tissue paper to be unwrapped on Christmas morning.

 Eliminate the Excess

 If there is anything in your life that you find to be “excessive” at the holidays, give yourself permission to cut it from the routine.
-You don’t need to continue doing something because it’s a “tradition” – you have the power to choose what you want to continue in your family and what you don’t.
+You don’t need to continue doing something because it’s a “tradition.”
+You have the power to choose what you want to continue in your family and what you don’t.
 Maybe that thing is stockings.
 Maybe it’s going to see the Nutcracker every year.
 Maybe it’s spending the money on dinner out on Christmas Eve.
 Just let it go if it doesn’t bring you joy or if it strains the Christmas budget.

 Enjoy the Season

 Whatever you do, don’t let budget woes get you down.
 I know it can be hard to accept when you are the mom and you feel pressure to make everything magical, but at the end of the day, all your family really needs is each other.
 Give yourself some grace and enjoy the Christmas season without stressing over spending too much money!
 You’ll treasure the happy memories and time together much more than anything you could have bought.